-Women may choose to freeze their eggs for a number of reasons.
-The procedure was originally offered to women undergoing cancer treatment.
-In the event of infertility following treatment, with their eggs frozen, women could still try and build a family.
-These days, many women are choosing to freeze their eggs to insure against fertility for other reasons, such as a focus on their career, or the desire to wait until they’ve found the right partner.
+Individuals may choose to freeze their eggs for a number of reasons.
+The procedure was originally offered to people undergoing cancer treatment.
+In the event of infertility following treatment, with their eggs frozen, individuals could still try and build a family.
+These days, many are choosing to freeze their eggs to insure against fertility for other reasons, such as a focus on their career, or the desire to wait until they’ve found the right partner.

 One of the methods used to freeze oocytes (female egg cells) is vitrification.